U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-In the other countries of non-OECD Asia, natural gas accounts for slightly less than one-quarter of overall energy consumption from 2010 through 2040, increasing by an average of 2.1 percent per year from 7.8 trillion cubic feet in 2010 to 14.6 trillion cubic feet by 2040.
-Although natural gas remains the second-largest source of energy consumption after liquids, its annual growth rate is less than the rates for coal (2.4 percent) and nuclear energy (5.1 percent).
+In India, natural gas accounted for about 8% of total energy consumption in 2012, almost double the share in China's energy mix.
+In other countries of non-OECD Asia, natural gas use accounts for 23% of overall energy consumption in 2012, and its share rises to 25% in 2040 in the IEO2016 Reference case, as natural gas consumption increases by an average of 2.8%/year, from 7.9 Tcf in 2012 to 17.2 Tcf in 2040.
+Although natural gas remains the second-largest source of energy consumption after liquids, its annual growth rate is less than the rates for renewables (3.4%) and nuclear energy (2.9%).

-In the Middle East region, natural gas accounted for about one-half of total energy consumption in 2010, more than in any other region.
-In the IEO2013 Reference case, Middle East natural gas consumption increases by an average of 2.2 percent per year from 2010 to 2040, when it accounts for almost 54 percent of total energy use, the highest share of any IEO2013 world region.
-The industrial sector accounts for the largest share of natural gas consumption in the Middle East from 2010 to 2040 (Figure 49).
-Natural gas use in the industrial sector grows by 8.0 trillion cubic feet from 2010 to 2040, or two-thirds of the region's 12.0 trillion cubic feet of total natural gas consumption growth.
-Industrial sector natural gas consumption rises by an average 2.6 percent per year, more than doubling over the projection period.
-Natural gas consumption in the electric power sector, by comparison, grows to 7.6 trillion cubic feet in 2040, increasing at an average annual rate of 1.8 percent.
+In the Middle East region, natural gas accounted for almost half of total energy consumption in 2012, more than in any other region.
+In the IEO2016 Reference case, Middle East natural gas consumption increases by an average of 2.5%/year from 2012 to 2040, and the industrial sector accounts for the largest share of the region’s total natural gas consumption (Figure 3-12).
+Natural gas use in the industrial sector grows by 7.7 Tcf from 2012 to 2040, accounting for more than half of the 14.2 Tcf total increase in natural gas consumption.
+In the electric power sector, natural gas use grows by 5.2 Tcf from 2012 to 2040, when it totals 9.8 Tcf.
+Natural gas-fired generation gains a portion of the market as the use of crude oil for electricity generation declines.

 World natural gas production